-1.3.6 Geotechnical Surveys
+1.3.4 Geotechnical Surveys

-The purpose of the geotechnical site investigations are for investigating the stability of the soil to provide good quality geotechnical data to facilitate the detailed design and certification of the:
+The purpose of the geotechnical site investigations is to explore the stability of the soil to provide good quality geotechnical data to facilitate the detailed design and certification of the:

-- Potential offshore wind turbine foundations (Monopiles, Jacket/Tripods); and - Development and calibration of existing ground models.
+- Export cable routing and burial techniques (if possible); and - Development and calibration of existing ground models.

 Cone penetration testing (CPT) is a method used to determine the geotechnical engineering properties of soils/sediments and delineating soil/sediment stratigraphy.
-CPT does not involve the removal of any material and the hole created by the penetration of the core (approx. 5cm diameter), will infill almost instantly upon extraction of the rods.
+CPT does not involve the removal of any material and the hole created by the penetration of the cone (approx. 5cm diameter), will infill almost instantly upon extraction of the rods.
 The CPT unit has a footprint of approx. $8m^2$ which will sit on the sea floor for the duration of the test, commonly 2-3 hours.
-No significant underwater acoustic signal results from the operation of CPT, available information suggests a frequency range of up to 600Hz and maximum SPL of between 90 and 145 dB @ $1\mu$ Pa ref.
+There are no significant underwater acoustic signal results from the operation of CPT, available information suggests a frequency range of up to 600Hz and maximum SPL of between 90 and 145 dB @ 1μPa ref.
 1m.
 Data indicates that SPL levels are not at a level that is thought to cause a disturbance or injury to marine mammals (e.g. Erbe & McPherson, 2017).

 Vibrocores may also be undertaken to investigate the nature of the upper layers of the seabed.
 This process would be an extremely localised activity and would not result in any significant disturbance to the seabed or to mobile species from underwater noise.
 Vibrocores may penetrate up to 6m into the seabed and have a diameter of approx. 80 - 150mm.
-A maximum of approximately 30 samples will be taken from within the foreshore licence survey area, this number is indicative.
+A maximum of approximately 15 samples will be taken from within the cable AoS, however this number is only indicative.
 Available information suggests a frequency of 50Hz and maximum SPL of 188 dB @ 1μPa ref.
-1m (ESB, 2021, Mainstream Renewable Power, 2021).
+1m.
 Data indicates that SPL levels are not at a level that is thought to cause a disturbance or injury to marine mammals (e.g. Erbe & McPherson, 2017).